facebookresearch/habitat-lab/habitat-baselines/habitat_baselines/il/README.md

 Pre-trained EQA-CNN-Pretrain model can be downloaded from [here](https://drive.google.com/drive/folders/1yO8Pnyt-oxqAz0ozxwyI3OcaFRiKZKgd?usp=sharing).

-After downloading the pre-trained model, it's path needs to be added to the config file's `EVAL_CKPT_PATH_DIR` parameter for evaluation.
+After downloading the pre-trained model, it's path needs to be added to the config file's `eval_ckpt_path_dir` parameter for evaluation.

 ### Example results: